cakephp/docs/en/appendices/3-0-migration-guide.rst

 * Plugin & theme assets handled by the AssetFilter are no longer read via ``include`` instead they are treated as plain text files.
-This fixes a number of issues with javascript libraries like TinyMCE and environments with short_tags enabled.
+This fixes a number of issues with JavaScript libraries like TinyMCE and environments with short_tags enabled.
 * Support for the ``Asset.filter`` configuration and hooks were removed.
 This feature can easily be replaced with a plugin or dispatcher filter.